Fraser River: Discharge

 The Water Survey of Canada currently operates 17 gauge stations that measure discharge and water level along the majority of the mainstem from Red Pass just downstream of Moose Lake in the Mount Robson Provincial Park, to Steveston in Vancouver at the river mouth.
 With an average flow at the mouth of about 3475 m3/s, the Fraser is the largest river by discharge flowing into the Pacific seaboard of Canada and the fifth largest in the country.
 The average flow is highly seasonal; summer discharge rates can be ten times larger than the flow during the winter.

 The Fraser's highest recorded flow, in June 1894, is estimated to have been 17000 m3/s at Hope.
 It was calculated using high-water marks near the hydrometric station at Hope and various statistical methods.
 In 1948 the Fraser River Board adopted the estimate for the 1894 flood.
 It remains the value specified by regulatory agencies for all flood control work on the river.
-Further studies and hydraulic models have estimated the maximum discharge of the Fraser River, at Hope during the 1894 flood, as within a range of about 16000 to 18000 m3/s.
+Further studies and hydraulic models have estimated the maximum discharge of the Fraser River at Hope during the 1894 flood as within a range of about 16000 to 18000 m3/s.

 History

-The Maris Pacifici map published in 1589 features on the west coast of North-America the first ever representation of two major coastline features: the delta of the Fraser River labeled "Baia de las isleas" and the mouth of the Columbia River identified as "Rio Grande".
+The Maris Pacifici map published in 1589 features on the west coast of North America the first ever representation of two major coastline features: the delta of the Fraser River, labelled "Baia de las isleas", and the mouth of the Columbia River, identified as "Rio Grande".
 These rivers would therefore have been sighted by visitors long before official records would confirm.
-In spite of limited evidence of Francis Drake expedition whereabouts in the Pacific Northwest, BC history commentator Sam Bawlf posited that the Ortelius map was a proof that Drake sighted the mouth of the Fraser and came through the Strait of Juan de Fuca.
+In spite of limited evidence of the Francis Drake expedition's whereabouts in the Pacific Northwest, BC history commentator Sam Bawlf posited that the Ortelius map was a proof that Drake sighted the mouth of the Fraser and came through the Strait of Juan de Fuca.